Getting my home ready for an air Source Heat Pump

 The most important thing to remember is that the success of your finished heating system depends on an initial good design.

-Split air source heat pumps are slightly different, and you will need a F-Gas certified because there are refrigerant pipes that go between the indoor unit and the outdoor unit.
+Split air source heat pumps are slightly different, and you will need an F-Gas certified installer because there are refrigerant pipes that go between the indoor unit and the outdoor unit.

 Do I need planning permission for an air source heat pump?

-In nearly all cases, ASHP's don't require planning permission.
+In nearly all cases, ASHP's don't require planning permission, as they fall within permitted development rights.
 However, we would always recommend checking with your local planning department first.

 Heat Pump Videos